rte-france/relife/doc/source/basic/index.rst

     >>> print(nb_failures.shape)
     (170,)

 Here, ReLife does not offer built-in plot functionnalities.
-But of course, you can use [matplotlib](https://matplotlib.org/) code to represent these values in one graph.
+But of course, you can use `Matplotlib <https://matplotlib.org/>`_ code to represent these values in one graph.

 .. code-block:: python